 The film is almost plotless, its narrative propelled by the natural intensity of following three men whose typical workday happens to revolve around things that blow up.

 One of the common complaints about movies that depict combat is that they glorify violence, they make war look exciting.
 How the men at the heart of The Hurt Locker respond to that inherent sense of exhilaration (one might even say intoxication) is the primary theme Bigelow and writer Mark Boal (himself a former journalist) explore.

 For Staff Sgt.
-William James (the underappreciated Jeremy Renner), the leader and chief bomb tech of the trio of main characters, war itself may not be a drug, but his job certainly is.
+William James (Jeremy Renner), the leader and chief bomb tech of the trio of main characters, war itself may not be a drug, but his job certainly is.
 Instead of using a remote-control robot to first investigate IEDs, James delves in head-first, at times without the protection of a blast suit, getting a charge by removing a charge.